andrewozh/infra-apps/README.md

 Using `Terragrunt` to provision infra

-* how to merge shared tags with specific tags?

 ## terragrunt

 * to create working infra set `avoid_billing` to `false` in `account.hcl` and set to `true` afterwords